Microwave Energy Usage and Power Saving Tips

 Microwave Power Usage

-To calculate the cost of running a microwave for an hour, consider its wattage and your electricity rate.
+To calculate the cost of running an average microwave for an hour, consider its wattage and your electricity rate.
 For example, a 1000-watt microwave running for one hour would consume one kilowatt-hour (kWh) of electricity.
-At an average U.S. electricity rate of $0.14 per kWh, this would cost about $0.14.
+At an average electricity rate of $0.1582 per kWh, this would cost about $0.14 in Texas in 2025.

 However, it’s important to note that microwaves are rarely used continuously for an hour.
 Most microwave use involves short bursts of heating, significantly reducing actual energy consumption and cost.